meelgroup/manthan/README.md

 4. [ABC](https://github.com/berkeley-abc/abc) to represent and manipulate Boolean functions.
 5. [UNIQUE](https://github.com/perebor/unique) to extract the unique functions.

 Manthan employ the algorithmic routine proposed by [BFSS](https://github.com/Sumith1896/bfss) to do preprocessing.
 We used a [CryptoMiniSAT](https://github.com/msoos/cryptominisat) based framework to do the preprocessing.
+In Manthan repo, you will find 64-bit x86 Linux compiled binaries for required dependencies.

 ### To install Unique